 Clarify and refine the dispute resolution process.
 We were told you would but I see no refinement here from what we shown Dec.
-2 people, then this approach holds appeal.
-Gardens tend to 'reset' each winter, so three complaints over ten years shouldn't be viewed the same way as three complaints during the same year.
+2

 The three complaints should #1 be from different parties, and I would expect the city had already trained professionals to deal with the validity of any "complaints" regardless